-Option 1 is the preferred option at this draft stage and involves refurbishing the existing Line 8 by replacing or refurbishing the identified corroded components, as well as removing the asbestos paint, in one stage.
+Option 1 is the preferred option at this draft stage and involves refurbishing the existing Line 25 & 26 by remediating or replacing the identified corroded components in one-go.

-In particular, Option 1 involves the remediation of Line 8 to address its asset condition issues described in this PSCR.
-This scope of the refurbishment includes asset replacement, foundation concrete easement and paint removal.
-By undertaking the remediation works, TransGrid anticipates that the life of the asset will be extended by approximately 20 years.
+In particular, Option 1 involves the remediation of Line 25 & 26, including the treatment of corrosion of tower steelwork and replacement of components which have reached end of life due to corrosion.
+By undertaking the remediation works, the life of the Line 25 & 26 is expected to be extended by approximately 20 years.